The first TradeLab clinic in the Caribbean region!

-The SRC and Cave Hill Law Faculty have joined forces to introduce a pilot clinic of TradeLab to the Caribbean.
-TradeLab is a network of Universities across the world that use the services of law students to provide free legal advice on trade and investment issues to developing country beneficiaries.
-For more on the tradelab community, please click here.
+The University of the West Indies Cave Hill (The UWI Cave Hill) is home to one of the newest and the first Tradelab clinic in the Caribbean!
+TradeLab is a prestigious network of Universities across the world that use the services of law students to provide free legal advice on trade and investment issues to developing country beneficiaries.
+For more on the Tradelab community, please click here.

+In 2018, the SRC and the Faculty of Law of The UWI Cave Hill teamed up to introduce the first such pilot clinic to the Caribbean.
 The SRC is home to The University of West Indies’ Flagship program, the Masters in International Trade Policy, and is the leading centre devoted to assisting the Caribbean region with issues of international economic law, regionally and on the global front.

-- Analysing reform proposals put forth by World Trade Organization (WTO) Members to enhance the organization’s efficiency and functioning;
+1. Analysing reform proposals put forth by World Trade Organization (WTO) Members to enhance the organization’s efficiency and functioning;

-- Formulating WTO compliant domestic support options for local manufacturers; and
+2. Formulating WTO compliant domestic support options for local manufacturers; and

-- Identifying policy priorities and strategies for the beneficiary to prepare for plurilateral e-commerce negotiations.
+3. Identifying policy priorities and strategies for the beneficiary to prepare for plurilateral e-commerce negotiations.

 UWI Trade Lab Pilot Clinic Videos